 If we agree on these three principles, then explaining how data analytics can help your company should be a breeze.

-Improve quality, eliminate costs and build trust
+Data improves quality, eliminate costs and builds trust